Low Carb Bacon Wrapped Meatloaf

 Obviously, I didn’t even attempt to eat low carb while traveling.
 That would have been torture.
 But, I’m home now and I need to get my butt back on the wagon.
 Anyone else feel extra motivated to eat a healthy diet after a nice trip?

-This meatloaf is perfect for a low carb diet, coming in at 3 net carbs per serving, and it’s covered in bacon, because bacon.
+This keto meatloaf is perfect for a low carb diet, coming in at 3 net carbs per serving, and it’s covered in bacon, because bacon.
 The sweet and tangy sauce on top is my favorite part, as it is with all meatloaf.
-Serve this bacon wrapped meatloaf with a side of my low carb cauliflower potato salad and my bacon green beans!
+Serve this bacon wrapped meatloaf with a side of my low carb cauliflower potato salad or cauliflower bake, and my bacon green beans!

-This is a bit drier than a traditional meatloaf and you can try reducing the amount of almond flour in here until the loaf is just holding together, if you’d like it a bit more moist.
+This bacon wrapped meatloaf is a teensy bit drier than a traditional meatloaf and you can try reducing the amount of almond flour in here until the loaf is just holding together, if you’d like it a bit more moist.
 1/2 cup of almond flour seems to be the magic number for me, but a little less will still hold together.

 Low Carb Bacon Wrapped Meatloaf